 Fairbanks and surrounding area

-Fairbanks honors the cultural heritage of Alaskan Native people with unique local events and museums that offer a glimpse into native village life, past and present.
+Fairbanks honors the cultural heritage of Alaska Native people with unique local events and museums that offer a glimpse into Alaska Native village life, past and present.
 History and culture enthusiasts will treasure this four-day visit to the “Golden Heart City,” filled with exciting opportunities to delve into the fascinating history and life of Alaska’s Native people.

 Day 1 Fairbanks